FHanus/ESP-IDF-Notes/ESP32 Software Setup/PlatformIO/README.md

 In this new leftside bar click "Platforms" tab and in the "Embedded" section search for "Espressif 32".
 Install this platform package.

-After all these steps you should be able to head to the "Home" section in PlatformIO and after clicking "New Project".
+After all these steps you should be able to head to the "Home" section in PlatformIO and click "New Project".

 * There should be "ESPRESSIF ESP32-S3-DEVKITC-1" option in the board selector.
 * Select any framework you are familiar with, "Arduino" should be easier for a beginner user.